bors-ltd/snips-skill-spotifywebapi/README.md

 ### From the script on snips device

 - Go to the app dir (default: /var/lib/snips/skills/snips-skill-spotifywebapi/)
-- Run `setup.sh` (it will create a virtualenv, install the dependencies in it and rename config.ini.default to config.ini)
+- Run `setup.sh` (it will create a virtualenv, install the dependencies in it and rename config.ini.default to config.ini) or if virtualenv is already installed run `. venv/bin/activate`
 - Generate token with ./token-generator.py
   - copy the URL on your browser
   - when you redirect on your redirect_uri, copy the complete url and paste on script